Rustov mosque: After independence

 After Azerbaijan regained its independence, the building was again used as a mosque.
 The mosque was included in the list of immovable historical and cultural monuments of local importance by decision No. 132 issued by the Cabinet of Ministers of the Republic of Azerbaijan on August 2, 2001.

-In 2008, the mosque was restored on the basis of the project of the "Azerbarpa" Scientific and Research Project Institute by the order of the Ministry of Culture and Tourism of Azerbaijan.
+In 2008, the mosque was restored based on the project of the "Azerbarpa" Scientific and Research Project Institute by the order of the Ministry of Culture and Tourism of Azerbaijan.
 The stairs, brick wall in certain places, windows, doors, window nets, wooden ceiling, roofing, attic ladder, plaster covering, ornaments, wooden floor of the vase, wooden walls and ceiling, windows, etc. had been restored.
-A new auxiliary building was built in the courtyard of the mosque in order to create conditions for worshipers.
+A new auxiliary building was built in the courtyard of the mosque to create conditions for worshipers.

 A state-registered religious community operates in the mosque.